gxf1212/notes/course/molecular-immunology/molecular-immunology.md

     - bifunctional Ab: conjugated with enzyme, drug, etc. targeted therapy

-- antibody phage display: build a library of V region genes by cloning from polyclonal B cells from immunized human, import them into phages.
+- antibody phage display: build a library of V region genes by cloning from polyclonal B cells from immunized humans, importing them into phages.
 Tandem expression with minor coat protein enables to display Fv antibodies on the surface of phages.
-Then we can screen Ab with desired affinity with our antigen.
+Then we can screen Ab with the desired affinity with our antigen.

   ![4-display](../../course/molecular-immunology/molecular-immunology.assets/4-display.png)